Surface Coating for Corrosion Prevention (With PDF)

 • Using Sacrificial Primer.
 Indirect catholic Protection by Zinc in Zinc-rich primers

 • Barrier Coatings.
-High DFT Coating System Isolates Surface from corrosive Environment
+High DFT Coating System Isolates Surface from Corrosive Environment

 Composition of Paint or Surface Coat